 First, you must understand what metrics mean and how they relate to your business goals.
 There are a variety of options for your business to use, but the most common (and most effective) is Google Analytics.
 You can find a more detailed description of how to add Google Analytics to your website here.

-It’s important to note that it takes about a week of collecting analytics and accumulating data before you can effectively look at your website’s metrics.
+It’s important to note that it takes about a week to collect analytics and accumulate data before you can effectively look at your website’s metrics.

 In most analytics services, website traffic can be broken down into more specific data, such as users and sessions.
 Users refer to anyone that views your website and is typically separated into new and returning users, which helps determine how much new traffic you’re getting as a company.
 Sessions refer to a time a user is actively engaged with the website and is displayed typically through average session duration, number of sessions per user, and pages per session.

-Example: Sherry has owned an ice cream shop in downtown Gainesville for the past 3 years, but just recently started investing more time into online marketing and her website.
-After setting up Google Analytics on the pages of her website, she can use the website traffic/sessions metric to know that she gets the most users on Friday-Sunday, not during the week.
-With this insight, she’s able to tailor her marketing strategy to boost posts on the weekend when it will reach the most possible customers.
+Example: Sherry has owned an ice cream shop in downtown Gainesville for the past three years but recently started investing more time into online marketing and her website.
+After setting up Google Analytics on her website’s pages, she can use the website traffic/sessions metric to know that she gets the most users on Friday-Sunday, not during the week.
+With this insight, she can tailor her marketing strategy to boost posts on the weekend when it will reach the most possible customers.

 Definition: Where your visitors are coming from on the Internet, usually broken down into four categories: organic (search engines), referral (linked from another website), direct (people who type in your direct domain name into the browser), and social (linked through social media).